tabatabaei-mosi/tlg-chat_stats/README.md

-# Telegram Chat Stata
+# Telegram Chat Statastics

 The project conducts a simple analysis on a telegram chat json file.
-There are two main scripts in the project with the following scope:
-`chat_stats.py` process over the json file to generate a word cloud from.
-By runing the `top_users.py` script, you get the statistics of the users on a json file and a bar chart which shows top `n` users.
+By processing the chat file it generates a `json` file containing the information and statistics of the users.
+The statistics include the number of:
+- Messages a user sent
+- Questions a user asked
+- Answers a user gave to other users
+- Replies of a user

+A word cloud is also generated for chat messages.

 > **Note**: The statistics of the users will be saved in a `json` file in `src.data` directory.